sumeet0608/GrooveQ/README.md

    ```

 3. **Set Up Environment Variables**
-   - Create a `.env.local` file in the root directory.
+   - Create a `.env` file in the root directory.
    - Add the following variables:
      ```env
      DATABASE_URL=your_postgresql_database_url